Vitamin C supplements and birth control effectiveness?

 Is it true that taking those Emergen-C packets or any other vitamin supplements can effect the effectiveness of your birth control pill?

-Emergen-C packets may be a good way to make sure you are getting the necessary vitamin C, but they contain very high doses; if you take the recommended 2 to 4 packets per day you could get more than 4000 times what your body needs!
+Emergen-C packets may be a good way to make sure you are getting the necessary vitamin C, but they contain very high doses; if you take the recommended two to four packets per day you could get more than 4000 times what your body needs!
 Too much of anything, even a healthy vitamin, might not be a good idea.

 If you're still not feeling clear on how vitamins interact with the pill, it's not you; research in this area is inconclusive.
-In a nutshell, some vitamins and the birth control pill seem to interact, however vitamins in small doses should not influence the effectiveness of the pill.
-It's always a good idea to have a conversation with your health care provider and give the clearest possible picture.
+In a nutshell, some vitamins and the birth control pill seem to interact, however vitamins in small doses will likely not influence the effectiveness of the pill.
+It's always a good idea, though, to have a conversation with your health care provider and give the clearest possible picture.

 Remember, vitamins are vital, but too much of a good thing isn't always better.